Pavla-vev/en-for-designers/08-clarity- first/index.md

 ## Key points

 #### Background/importance of topic:
+The new project currently has no logo and visual identity.
+It is currently under reconstruction.
 #### Purpose/hypothesis (thesis or statement of problem):
+I want to create a different accommodation facility for this location, which would attract new clients to the territory of Bohemian Switzerland.
 #### Research — design/methodology/approach including procedures/data/observations:
 #### Findings (highlight outcome of research):
 #### Conclusions (significance/success of study to theory/practical/society):